12 Best CAD Software 2022 (For Every Skill Level!)

 Revit is for professional architects looking to design complex buildings in extreme detail, and the price reflects that.
 You can also simulate the design and analyze the results to find any flaws in the design to iterate and improve before any building takes place.

-Maya — Best 3D CAD software for animations and video games
+Maya — Best CAD software for animations and video games

 - Price: Free trial, then $1,620/year if paid yearly or $205/month — Purchase it here

 Maya also uses Arnold for rendering, allowing for the rendering of complex models such as characters, scenery and lighting.
-You can preview everything in Maya beforehand.
+You can preview everything in Maya as well before rendering.
 Again, it’s expensive, but for professionals in the movie, game and animation industries, Maya offers an extremely valuable 3D CAD toolset.

 - Top CAD modeling software for shoe and sneaker design